-I’ll be honest, I am still experimenting, and likely always will be.
+I am always experimenting and so my work is constantly evolving.
 But I finally feel as if my paintings are a reflection of my soul in the most genuine way possible.
-My addiction to color, layers, and texture communicate emotion in a tangible way.
+I love to communicate emotion in a tangible way.
 When painting for the joy of painting and to release complex emotion, without a confining objective, I find myself passionately captivated and in a state of total bliss.

 To create is to release.
 The act of painting allows me to move through complex ideas, thought, and emotion.
 Granting me an outlet of expression that results in visual worlds of color and detail, transporting viewers to playful imaginary realms.
 The unity of imagination and organic form in my work activates lively energies.
 Typically these concepts seem incompatible, but this combination motivates endless exploration.